Web3-Serializer/Rest-o/README.md

 ---

-> ✨ *Rest’o - Open Source Restaurant Management for the Modern Web.*
+> ✨ *Rest'o - Open Source Restaurant Management for the Modern Web.*